mwangdakota/pages-uswds-jekyll/pages/apply/project-pitch.md

   </p>
   <p><b>2.
 The Technical Objectives and Challenges.
 (Up to 500 words)</b>
     <br>Describe the R&amp;D or technical work to be done in a Phase I project, including a discussion of how and why
-    the proposed work will help prove that the product or service is technically feasible and/or significantly reduce technical risk.
+    the proposed work will help prove that the product or service is technically feasible and/or will significantly reduce technical risk.
 Discuss how, ultimately, this work could contribute to making the new product, service, or process commercially viable and impactful.
 This section should also convey that the proposed work meets the definition of R&amp;D, rather than straightforward engineering or incremental product development tasks.